 Your home will often give you clues that your electrical panel is struggling.
 Do your lights flicker when you run the microwave?
 Do you have to reset circuit breakers frequently?
 These are classic signs that your panel can’t handle the amount of electricity your household uses.
 You might also notice a burning smell near the panel, see scorch marks on the outlets, or hear crackling sounds.
 These are urgent warning signs of circuit overloads or short circuits.
 If you find yourself relying on a tangle of extension cords because you don’t have enough outlets, it’s another indicator that your electrical system needs an update to safely meet your needs.
 These are common issues that often require professional electrician repairs.

-Your Next Steps for a Panel Replacement
+Your Next Steps for a Panel Upgrade

 If you’ve noticed any of the warning signs mentioned above, or if you simply know your home is over 20 years old, the best first step is to schedule a professional inspection.
 An experienced electrician can assess the condition of your panel, determine its age and capacity, and tell you if it’s safe.
 They can check for outdated brands known for safety issues and ensure your system is up to code.
 Don’t wait for a problem to occur.
 Being proactive about your home’s electrical health provides peace of mind and ensures your system can safely power your life.
 A licensed professional can guide you through your options for residential electric upgrades.